cybercog/laravel-love/UPGRADING.md

 - Add `$table->unsignedBigInteger('love_reacter_id');` column to each table which models can react on content.
 - Add `$table->unsignedBigInteger('love_reactant_id');` column to each table which models can be reacted.

+### Reactable model methods

+- Find all `whereLikedBy` method and replace it with `whereReactedWithTypeBy`
+- Find all `whereDislikedBy` method and replace it with `whereReactedWithTypeBy`
+- Find all `like` method and replace it with `reactTo`
+- Find all `dislike` method and replace it with `reactTo`
+- Find all `unlike` method and replace it with `unreactTo`
+- Find all `undislike` method and replace it with `unreactTo`
+- Find all `orderByLikesCount` method and replace it with `joinReactionCounterOfType` and common `orderBy`
+- Find all `orderByDislikesCount` method and replace it with `joinReactionCounterOfType` and common `orderBy`

+### Eager loading

+- Find all `likes` and replaced it with `loveReactant.reactions.type`
+- Find all `dislikes` and replaced it with `loveReactant.reactions.type`
+- Find all `likesAndDislikes` and replaced it with `loveReactant.reactions.type`
+- Find all `likesCounter` and replaced it with `loveReactant.reactionCounters`
+- Find all `dislikesCounter` and replaced it with `loveReactant.reactionCounters`
+- Load new relations `loveReactant.reactions.reacter.reacterable` if needed
+- Load new relations `loveReactant.reactionTotal` if needed

 ### Automatic migration process